Tuwaiq-Academy-Jizan-iOS-Bootcamp/Lab15_InputText_Delegation/README.md

 ### Descritption

 You got 2 textField and 1 button.
-When you touch the "Display" button you print the you got in those textfield
+When you touch the "Display" button you must print what you got in textfield